harjitmoe/mdplay/test.md

 This is just a paragraph.  :lenny:  [It actually is.](/spoiler) :vulcan: :dan_shifty: :eyes:

-Squirt :aries: Squirt :aries: Squirt :aries:
+Squirt :aries: Squirt :aries: Squirt ♈

+:smile: :grinning: :D :)

+󽻍

 |Why|What|
 |:---:|:---|